 The HPV and Anal Cancer Foundation concluded its testimony by expressing the iniquity at expecting women to shoulder responsibility for controlling the spread of HPV and urged the JCVI to strive for health equity by protecting both men and women against the devastating effects of HPV infection by providing equal access to the vaccine for both boys and girls at the same age.

 Also responding to JCVI’s interim recommendations was HPV Action, a coalition of 36 patient and professional organisations working to reduce the health burden of HPV, of which the HPV and Anal Cancer Foundation is a founding member.
 HPV Action commended the JCVI on its attention to the coverage need amongst MSM, but emphasised that the only effective way to protect all MSM, as well as most other men, is through a universal gender-neutral vaccination programme targeting adolescents.
-The coalition’s testimony is available here.

 The HPV and Anal Cancer Foundation also provided testimony on the 8th of January in New York with regard to preventing HPV and the cancers it causes.
-The testimony is available here.

 *Please note that, as this occurred in the UK, British spelling is used in this blog post as well as in the accompanying testimony.